sabrinako/sabrinako/README.md

 > I'm Sabrina Ko, a frontend developer with an interest in fullstack.
 > Graduated from Smith College (Creative Writing + CS).
-> Now living in Philadelphia with my partner and our cats Milo, Sophie, and Maxey.
+> Now living in Philadelphia with my partner and our cats (Milo and Maxey).
 > In my spare time, I enjoy reading, crafting, finding the best pickles, and learning anything and everything.

 #### *More About Me*